-- Serving as an experimental research facility for the Internet of Things, in order to ensure the competiveness of ICS research and the University in this emerging high impact research field.
+- Serving as an experimental research facility for the 'internet of things', in order to ensure the competitiveness of our research and the University in this emerging high impact research field.
 This will form a basis for high quality research outcomes that are increasingly required to be based on real-life experimentation and offer a unique research environment to attract further industrial collaboration and future research income

 - Enabling a real-life smart environment that allows student and staff at University to directly benefit from the demonstrators and outcomes of innovative research in this area.
 It will allow the realisation of a variety of smarter services and applications, improving the quality of University services and staff and student experience across the University campus in areas in which they are introduced, while contributing to a more sustainable University organisation

 - Providing an ecosystem for innovation and the organic growth of research demonstrators, providing a foundation of continuous knowledge transfer of research result to commercialisation.
 By re-using promising individual demonstrators of innovation as building blocks, more powerful solutions can be demonstrated over time, leading to improved visibility and increased industrial exploitation of the individual innovations.

 The Smart-Campus infrastructure not only provides for technological innovation but is a stage to provide exciting opportunities for interdisciplinary research using the community across the University and outside.

 The main objective of the FI platform is to provide both physical and remote converged access to the University’s smart campus infrastructure.
 Some of the characteristics of the FI-platform are highlighted below:

 - Physically and remotely accessible industrial and academic partners

 - Support future research

 - Pluggable Internet Platform